Towards Galactic Archaeology with Inferred Ages of Giant Stars From Gaia Spectra: SIDRA for the XP stellar parameters: SIDRA-XP

 It is interesting to see that [C/Fe] and [N/Fe] are showing significant impact.
 For [C/Fe], higher [C/Fe] indicate higher age predictions and lower [C/Fe], indicate lower age predictions.
 On the other hand, for [N/Fe], an opposite pattern is observed where negative SHAP values, indicate the lower age that correspond to the higher nitrogen abundance.
 This is consistent with the known age-[C/N] relationship, which suggests that a higher nitrogen abundance compared to the carbon abundance is seen for a higher stellar mass and, consequently, a younger age, as explained in Sec. \ref{sec:intro}.
 This means that [C/Fe] and [N/Fe] for our selected giant stars are well measured by \citetalias{FallowsSanders2024} with enough accuracy to capture this trend.

 The [Fe/H] trend of Fig. \ref{fig:SHAPbeeswarm_XP} is puzzling.
 It shows the higher [Fe/H] leading to older age.
 However, there are some stars with blue (low [Fe/H]) in the positive SHAP value (older age).
-Hence, there seem to be a mixed trend of age-[Fe/H] relation.
-This likely reflects the flat trend of age-[Fe/H] relation in the thin disc, which is also discussed in the next section.
+Hence, there seems to be a mixed trend of age-[Fe/H] relation.
+This likely reflects the positive trend of age-[Fe/H] relation in thin disc stars whose age is less than about 8 Gyr, which is also discussed in the next section (see Fig. \ref{fig:3x4density}).
 On the other hand, the [$\alpha$/M] shows a clear trend of higher [$\alpha$/M] leading to older age.
 This is consistent with the known age-[$\alpha$/M] relation.

 Our results demonstrate that the stellar parameters and [C/N] abundances derived from the XP spectra by \citetalias{FallowsSanders2024} provide reliable stellar age information for the giant stars.
 Unlike \texttt{SIDRA-RVS}, \texttt{SIDRA-XP} learned age-[C/N] relation in addition to the age dependence on $T_\mathrm{eff}$, $\log~g$ and [$\alpha$/M].
 Also, \texttt{SIDRA-XP} shows better performance compared to \texttt{SIDRA-RVS}.
 Hence, we conclude that the XP stellar parameters measured by \citetalias{FallowsSanders2024} provide the better age estimate than the RVS alone.
 We also explored using \citetalias{FallowsSanders2024} XP stellar parameters and RVS spectra together with both \texttt{XGBoost} and ANN models.
 However, we could not see any significant increase in the performance.
 Because the XP spectra are available for many more stars than the RVS spectra, we conclude that the XP spectra alone would provide the valuable age information for more giant stars.